Selling a New Zealand property that’s tenanted

 Periodic Tenancy – how it works:

 This is the most common form of tenancy and is any tenancy that is not for any specific period and will continue until either the landlord or the tenant gives notice to end it.
-With this type of tenancy, if the tenant wishes to give notice to vacate the property they must provide the landlord with 21 days notice in writing.
-If the landlord wants to terminate the tenancy then he/she must give 90 days notice in writing to the tenant.
-If, however the landlord requires vacant possession of the property for the following reasons, then in these circumstances he/she is required to give the tenant 42 days notice in writing to the tenant:
+With this type of tenancy, if the tenant wishes to give notice to vacate the property they must provide the landlord with 28 days notice in writing.
+If the landlord wants to terminate the tenancy then he/she must give 63 days notice in writing to the tenant, if the Landlord or a member of the landlord’s family is going to live the property.
+If, however the landlord requires vacant possession of the property for the following reasons, then in these circumstances he/she is required to give the tenant 90 days notice in writing to the tenant:

-(a) the landlord has an unconditional agreement to sell the property with vacant possession;
+(a) the landlord is putting the property on the market within 90 days of the termination date to sell the property with vacant possession; or

 Fixed Term Tenancy: